d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

         nn.Dense(10))
 ```

 Use the same hyper-parameter to carry out the training.
-Note that as always the Gluon variant runs a lot faster since the code that is being executed is compiled C++/CUDA rather than interpreted Python.
+Note that as usual, the Gluon variant runs much faster
+since its code has been compiled to C++/CUDA
+vs our custom implementation,
+which must be interpreted by Python.

 ```{.python .input}
 net.initialize(ctx=ctx, init=init.Xavier())